Automattic/wp-calypso/packages/composite-checkout/README.md

 - `registerStore: object => object`.
 The `registerStore` function from the return value of [createRegistry](#createRegistry).
 - `fetchStripeConfiguration: async ?object => object`.
 An async function that fetches the stripe configuration (we use Stripe for Apple Pay).
-- `submitTransaction: async ?object => object`.
+- `submitTransaction: async object => object`.
 An async function that sends the request to the endpoint.
 - `getCountry: () => string`.
 A function that returns the country to use for the transaction.
 - `getPostalCode: () => string`.
 A function that returns the postal code for the transaction.
 - `getSubdivisionCode: () => string`.
 A function that returns the subdivision code for the transaction.